Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

-\emph{Important candidates.}\quad Our election will consist of $2|U|+2|\calS|+2$ \emph{important candidates}: For each element~$u\in U$ we create two \emph{element candidates}~$c^-(u)$ and~$c^+(u)$.
-Analogously, we create two \emph{set candidates}~$c^-(S)$ and~$c^+(S)$ for each set $S\in\calS$.
-Furthermore, we create the preferred candidate~$p$ and a candidate~$p'$.
+\emph{Important candidates.}\quad For each element~$u\in U$, we introduce two \emph{element candidates}, $c^-(u)$ and~$c^+(u)$.
+Analogously, for each set $S \in \calS$, we introduce two \emph{set candidates}, $c^-(S)$ and~$c^+(S)$.
+Furthermore, we introduce the preferred candidate~$p$ and a candidate~$p'$.

-\emph{Dummy candidate.}\quad For each voter (to be specified later), we introduce up to $(t-1)$ further dummy candidates.
-The dummy candidates will not have any chance to be part of the committee, because each of them will only be approved once and there are enough important candidates that have at least two approvals no matter how one bribes the election.
-However, the dummy candidates intuitively allow some voter to approve any number~$t'$, $1 \le t' \le t$, of important candidates by approving the desired set of important candidates and some further dummy candidates which are exclusively approved by this voter.